eaglesky/CodingPractices/AlgorithmsReview.md

 ### Problems
 * Traversal
+  Make sure to understand the process of three basic traversals.
-  Can be proved inductively -- properties of each subtree are maintained and passed to the parent tree.
+  Code usually can be proved inductively -- properties of each subtree are maintained and passed to the parent tree.
 See solutions of postorder traversal.
   - [Leetcode] Binary tree inorder traversal(Algorithms* and Implementation*).
 Recursive solution, typical iterative solution using a stack, Morris Traversal(rarely used).
   - [Leetcode] Binary tree preorder traversal(Algorithms* and implementation*).
 Recursive solution, typical iterative solution using a stack, iterative solution applicable to n-ary trees, Morris Traversal(rarely used).
   - [Leetcode] Binary tree postorder traversal(Algorithms** and implementation**), it can be seen as a reverse of preorder traversal.
 Hardest among the three.
 Recursive solution, typical iterative solution using a stack, iterative solution applicable to n-ary trees, Morris Traversal(rarely used).
+  - [Others] Find in-order successor of node in binary tree using parent pointer(Algorithm and implementation).
+  - [Others] Find in-order successor of node in binary tree without using parent pointer.(Implementation of recursive solution)
+  - [Leetcode] Find leaves of binary tree(Algorithm** and Implementation).
+When requiring return a list of nodes that does not follow the order of basic traversal, consider storing the element directly to the corresponding location in the output array.
+  - [Leetcode] Minimum Depth of Binary Tree(Algorithms and Implementation)
+* Others
+  - [Others] Find Depth.
+(Algorithms* and implementations*).